-ARC's Risk Governance Framework includes the Board Audit Committee, Board Compliance Committee, Risk Management Committee, Management Committee, Investment Committee, New Business Committee, Governance Committee, Murabaha Credit Committee, and other relevant Committees deemed by the Board as being appropriate to the size, nature and complexity of ARC's current business and operational model.
-Risk management practices are reviewed, approved and implemented successfully within the Company; including the appointment of a dedicated Chief Risk Officer, Credit & Market Risk Manager, Operational Risk Manager, and Information Security Manager to lead the Company's second line of defence.
+ARC's Risk Governance Framework includes the Board Audit Committee, Board Compliance Committee, Risk Management Committee, Management Committee, Investment Committee, New Business Committee, Governance Committee, Credit and Limits Committee, and other relevant Committees deemed by the Board as being appropriate to the size, nature and complexity of ARC's current business and operational model.
+Risk management practices are reviewed, approved and implemented successfully within the Company; including the appointment of a dedicated Chief Risk Officer, Credit & Market Risk Manager, Operational Risk Manager, and Information Security Manager to lead the Company's second line of defense.

 The Board Audit Committee performs significant role in carrying out the supervision and governance functions on behalf of the Board with regard to the integrity of the Company's financial statements, efficiency and effectiveness of the internal control system, and independence of the external and internal auditors.
 The Board Compliance Committee assists the Board in ensuring that the Company is carrying out its business in compliance with CMA provisions and regulations.
 The Risk Management Committee's role is to recommend to the Board adoption of appropriate risk management strategies and actions in key risk areas in line with the Company's risk appetite.
 The Governance Committee is responsible for review and resolution of various Governance related matters of the Company.
-The Governance Committee meets at least once a month to follow up and resolve outstanding issues.
+The Governance Committee meets as required to follow up and resolve outstanding issues.
 The Management Committee plays a pivotal role in the overall decision making process and is responsible for the day to day operations of the Company in line with the goals set by the Board of Directors.
-The New Business Committee (NBC) chaired by the CEO considers all new transactions proposed to be undertaken in the name of the Company (IPO, Private Placements, DCM, M &A, Debt and Equity Advisories, new funds, new products).
+The New Business Committee (NBC) chaired by the CEO considers all new transactions proposed to be undertaken in the name of the Company (Private Placements, equity and debt capital market transactions, mergers and acquisitions, new funds and new products).